PierreMatterne/stable-prompter/README.md

 "A paper sculpture portraying a huge ocean with a rock made of pebble and giant oak tree.
 They are Meryl Streep lookalikes.
 In the style of Eduardo Kobra, Disney, Janine Antoni, Jeff Lemire, and Stanley Artgerm."

+## Gallery

-You can explore the Artbreeder gallery I mainly constituted with this tool: https://www.artbreeder.com/pierre.matterne
+You can explore the Artbreeder gallery I (mainly) constituted with this tool: https://www.artbreeder.com/pierre.matterne